VovaFrolow/rapid/README.md

 ```
 in the released config, please change `checkpoint: path/to/rapid-movi-c.ckpt` to the real path to your checkpoint.
 For different video formats you would need to modify corresponding transformations in `build_inference_transform` function.

+# Acknowledgement
+The code uses resources from [VideoSAUR](https://github.com/martius-lab/videosaur/tree/main).
+We thank authors of these wonderful projects for open-sourcing their work.